 - The confidence level, 95% is common.

-Before doing a VAR simulation, there needs to be a model of the portfolio returns.
+Before doing a VaR simulation, there needs to be a model of the portfolio returns.
 This model should also include any correlations among returns of each portfolio member.
-Developing a model with appropriate return probability distributions is the most important and time consuming part of determining VAR.
+Developing a model with appropriate return probability distributions and correlations among assets is the most important and time consuming part of determining VaR.

 A simple model consisting of five investments is shown below.
 It is assumed that the return of each investment is normally distributed.
 A Spearman rank correlation matrix is included to account for correlation among the investments.
 Four of the investments are positively correlated while investment C is negatively correlated with the other investments.

-The output of the simulation is calculated in the Ending Portfolio Value cell, B5.
+The output of the simulation is calculated in the Gain/Loss cell, B5.

 The output of the simulation is shown below.
-To calculate value at risk for a 95% confidence level we subtract the 5th percentile ending portfolio value from the initial portfolio balance.
+To calculate value at risk for a 95% confidence level we look up the (100-95) = 5th percentile value.

 Value at risk is the maximum loss 95% of the time.
 Also, 5% of the time we can expect to lose more than the value at risk.